Types of Patents

 Patent law is a very technical area of law.
 It can be difficult for small businesses to understand the patent process without experience or training in patent law.
 If you are a business owner who wants to find out more about your patent rights, you should contact a local patent attorney.

-For more information and resources related to this topic, as well as other types of intellectual property protections, you can visit FindLaw's Intellectual Property section.
+For more information and resources related to this topic and other types of intellectual property protections, you can visit FindLaw's Intellectual Property section.

 Was this helpful?